 M.-L. Gargan1, M. O'sullivan2, W. Torreggiani3; 1Dublin, N/A/IE, 2Dublin/IE, 3Dublin 24/IE

-diagnosis of pulmonary embolism,
+CT pulmonary angiogram is the gold standard for diagnosis of pulmonary embolism,